 Can a computer program influence the sales of a book?

 Past publishers have acknowledged the validity of certain formulae in predicting a bestseller.
 While admitting that "at least half of the books on any given week’s bestseller list are there to the immense surprise and puzzlement of their publishers," Michael Korda reports that one well known example of such a formula is "Civil War + doctor + dog = $."
 The answer is a resounding Yes!
 (About half the time.)

 FictionFixer is an expert system designed to analyze your novel according to an aggregation of the advice provided by more than three dozen leading writing teachers in the books pictured at the left.
 (Too small to read the titles?
-Here is a larger version.
+Here is a larger version, and click to enlarge further.
 Or visit our recommended reading list.)
 While there is no way a computer program can be a "magic bullet" if the basic ingredients of plot and character development are not present, applying FictionFixer’s advice to your manuscript will assure that your novel comes much closer to those that reach the top of the bestseller lists.

 FictionFixer: A model-based approach to story-telling.

 If you think in three acts, have a protagonist and antagonist, differentiate between showing and telling the story, and can conceive of a character arc, you already use models.

 Why use models?
 Because there is nothing new under the sun; what’s tried and true became so for a reason: because it works!
 The best strategy is to present your story in a way that fulfills the readers’ expectations.
 Stated simply: if you’re selling a duck, it better walk and talk like one.

 FictionFixer offers three options for stylistic evaluation (purchase at PayPal):